ilozano2/spring-cloud-gateway-active-health-check/README.md

 # Active Health Check strategies with Spring Cloud Gateway

 Nowadays, services are compounded by other upstream services.
-This accelerates development and allows modules to be focused on specific responsibilities increasing their quality.
+This accelerates development and allows modules to be focused on specific responsibilities, increasing their quality.
 This is one of the main things the microservices approach tries to solve.
 However, jumping from one service to another could add extra latency, and this latency could be dramatically higher when the services are not responding.

-If you are running microservices, you want to prevent your upstream services from being called when they are not working properly, even if they are using a circuit breaker pattern.
+If you run microservices, you want to prevent your upstream services from being called when they do not work properly, even if they are using a circuit breaker pattern.
 It will also generate a penalty in the time response.
 For this reason, it is important to actively check your services to always call responding upstream services.

-Last but not least, the features can be combined with a Circuit Breaker library to immediately fall back on an alternative endpoint without suffering the first miss penalty.
+Last but not least, the features can be combined with a circuit breaker library to immediately fall back on an alternative endpoint without suffering the first miss penalty.

-Goal: Routes will forward the request to the upstream services that are healthy using a load balancer strategy
+The goal is for routes to forward the request to the upstream services that are healthy by using a load balancer strategy:

 ![Active Health Check Diagram](active-hc-diagram.png)

-This post is divided into two
+This post is divided into two parts:
-1. "Spring features you need" - describing how you can benefit from Spring to get Active Health Check
+1. "Spring features you need" - describing how you can benefit from the Spring Active Health Check feature.
-2. "Registering endpoints for your services" - visiting some approaches for adding one or more endpoints to your routes
+2. "Registering endpoints for your services" - visiting some approaches for adding one or more endpoints to your routes.

 # 1. Spring features you need

 Three features in Spring can help you to get Active Health Check

 **Spring Cloud Load Balancer** (SLB) is a client-side load-balancer that allows balancing traffic along different upstream service endpoints.
-It is part of [Spring Cloud project](https://spring.io/projects/spring-cloud) and it is included in the spring-cloud-commons library ([SLB documentation](https://docs.spring.io/spring-cloud-commons/docs/current/reference/html/#spring-cloud-loadbalancer)).
+It is part of [Spring Cloud project](https://spring.io/projects/spring-cloud), and it is included in the spring-cloud-commons library (see the [SLB documentation](https://docs.spring.io/spring-cloud-commons/docs/current/reference/html/#spring-cloud-loadbalancer)).

-**Client-side service discovery** feature allows the client to find and communicate with services without hard-coding the hostname and port.
-It is also included in the spring-cloud-commons library ([SSD documentation](https://docs.spring.io/spring-cloud-commons/docs/current/reference/html/#discovery-client)).
+The **client-side service discovery** feature lets the client find and communicate with services without hard-coding the hostname and port.
+It is also included in the spring-cloud-commons library ([Service Discovery documentation](https://docs.spring.io/spring-cloud-commons/docs/current/reference/html/#discovery-client)).

-**Spring Cloud Gateway** supports both features and can be configured thanks to [LoadBalancerClientFilter](https://cloud.spring.io/spring-cloud-gateway/2.1.x/multi/multi__global_filters.html#_loadbalancerclient_filter)/[ReactiveLoadBalancerClientFilter](https://cloud.spring.io/spring-cloud-gateway/2.1.x/multi/multi__global_filters.html#reactive-loadbalancer-client-filter).
+**Spring Cloud Gateway** supports both features and can be configured with [LoadBalancerClientFilter](https://cloud.spring.io/spring-cloud-gateway/2.1.x/multi/multi__global_filters.html#_loadbalancerclient_filter)/[ReactiveLoadBalancerClientFilter](https://cloud.spring.io/spring-cloud-gateway/2.1.x/multi/multi__global_filters.html#reactive-loadbalancer-client-filter).

-In this post, you can see different approaches to get the benefit of this global filter included out of the box.
-But first, let’s explore some of those features.
+In this post, you can see different ways to use this global filter.
+First, though, let’s explore some of those features.

 ### Spring Cloud Load Balancer filter

-A global filter for load balancing is included in Spring Cloud and can be activated using a special URI notation: "lb://your-service-name".
+A global filter for load balancing is included in Spring Cloud and can be activated by using a special URI notation: `lb://your-service-name`.

 ```yaml
 spring: